adafruit/Adafruit_CircuitPython_Ducky/README.rst

     from adafruit_hid.keyboard_layout_us import KeyboardLayoutUS
     import ducky

-Once this is done, define the keyboard layout and initialize the :class:`Ducky` class.
+Once this is done, define the keyboard layout and initialize the `Ducky` object.

 .. code-block:: python